9 Troubleshooting Tips for Breastfeeding

 “Reasons for discontinuing breastfeeding are person-dependent," Young says.
 "For example, working through poor latch may be enough for some women to give up, whereas others may have the resources available to work through it."
 Job issues and health problems are other perfectly reasonable reasons why some parents opt out.

-And if you're undecided, not producing sufficient milk, or would like to begin tapering off of breastfeeding, supplementation (using formula and breast milk at the same time) can give you the best of both worlds.
+And if you're undecided, not producing sufficient milk, or would like to begin tapering off breastfeeding, you may try supplementation.
+This involves using formula and breast milk at the same time.
 Speak to your OBGYN, pediatric HCP, or family practitioner for advice on how and when to begin.

 Pediatrics.
 Breastfeeding and the Use of Human Milk.
 March 2012.